top of page

 Capacity: 120,000

-As if to blast the stereotype of everything being bigger in Texas into flat-out appropriateness, Circuit of the Americas (often called COTA for short) in Austin provides no better example of this.
-Indeed, the site of the annual US Grand Prix for Formula One is also host to myriad other races throughout the year, including the likes of SVRA, NASCAR, and others.
+As if to blast the stereotype of everything being bigger in Texas into flat-out appropriateness, Circuit of the Americas (often denoted as COTA for short) in Austin provides no better example of this.
+Indeed, the site of the annual US Grand Prix for Formula One is also host to a myriad other races throughout the year, including the likes of SVRA, NASCAR, and others.
 The annual SRO GT World Challenge weekend is also becoming a fan favorite, drawing racing fans with five classes on track throughout the weekend, showcasing the best racing action with some of the biggest stars in sportscar racing.

 Food & Beverage 3